-In celebration of the Bank's 60th anniversary, the Branch Banking Group (BBG) organized a series of celebratory events held in three (3) distinct locations: Iloilo City, Mandaluyong City, and Clark Freeport Zone, Angeles, Pampanga.
+In 2023, The Bank commemorates its 60th anniversary with great enthusiasm and pride.
+To mark this significant milestone, Branch Banking Group (BBG) organized a series of celebratory events held in three distinct locations: Ilo-Ilo City, Mandaluyong City, and Clark Freeport Zone, Angeles, Pampanga.
 These events were a testament to BBG's enduring legacy and commitment to excellence.